-Over the years I have talked to all sorts of people who have all sorts of ideas of how a buyer's agent gets paid (or should get paid), and I've come to realize that there is NOT one perfect way.
+Over the years I have talked to all sorts of people who have all sorts of ideas of how a buyer's agent gets paid (or should get paid), and I've come to realize there is NOT one perfect way.

 You and I will talk about it when we meet for our Buyer Strategy Session, and we will find an option that feels fair to you and to me.